Homology reveals significant anisotropy in the cosmic microwave background: Abstract

 \section{Abstract}

 {

-We test the tenet of statistical isotropy of the standard cosmological model via a homology analysis of the cosmic microwave background temperature maps.
-Examining small sectors of the normalized maps, we find that the results exhibit a dependence on whether we compute the mean and variance locally from the masked patch, or from the full masked sky.
-Assigning local mean and variance for normalization, we find the maximum discrepancy between the data and model in the galactic northern hemisphere at more than $3.5$ s.d. for the PR4 dataset at degree-scale.
-For the PR3 dataset, the C-R and SMICA maps exhibit higher significance than the PR4 dataset at $\sim 4$ and $4.1$ s.d. respectively, however the NILC and SEVEM maps exhibit lower significance at $\sim 3.4$ s.d.
-The southern hemisphere exhibits high degree of consistency between the data and the model for both the PR4 and PR3 datasets.
-Assigning the mean and variance of the full masked sky decreases the significance for the northern hemisphere, the tails in particular.
-However the tails in the southern hemisphere are strongly discrepant at more than $4$ standard deviations at approximately $5$ degrees.
-The $p$-values obtained from the $\chi^2$-statistic exhibit commensurate significance in both the experiments.
-Examining the quadrants of the sphere, we find the first quadrant to be the major source of the discrepancy.
-Prima-facie, the results indicate a breakdown of statistical isotropy in the CMB maps, however more work is needed to ascertain the source of the anomaly.
-Regardless, these map characteristics may have serious consequences for downstream computations such as parameter estimation, and the related Hubble tension.
+We test the tenet of statistical isotropy of the standard cosmological model via a homology analysis of the cosmic microwave background (CMB) temperature maps in galactic coordinates.
+The map pixels were normalized by subtracting the mean and rescaling by standard deviation, both of which were computed from the relevant unmasked pixels.
+Examining small sectors of the normalized maps, we find that the results exhibit a dependence on whether we compute the mean and variance locally from the non-masked patch, or from the full masked sky.
+Assigning local mean and variance for normalization, we find the maximum discrepancy between the data and model in the northern hemisphere, at more than $3.5$ standard deviations (s.d.) for the PR4 dataset at degree scale.
+For the PR3 dataset, the C-R and SMICA maps display a higher significance than the PR4 dataset at $\sim 4$ and $4.1$ s.d., respectively; however, the NILC and SEVEM maps present a lower significance at $\sim 3.4$ s.d.
+The discrepancy is most prominent at scales of roughly a degree, which coincides with the physical scale of the horizon at the epoch of the CMB.
+The southern hemisphere exhibits a high degree of consistency between the data and the model for both the PR4 and PR3 datasets.
+Assigning the mean and variance of the full masked sky decreases the significance for the northern hemisphere; in particular, the tails.
+However, the tails in the southern hemisphere are strongly discrepant at more than $4$ standard deviations at approximately $5$ degrees.
+The $p$ values obtained from the $\chi^2$-statistic show commensurate significance in both experiments.
+Examining the quadrants of the sphere, we find the northwest quadrant of the Galactic frame to be the major source of the discrepancy.
+Prima facie, the results indicate a breakdown of statistical isotropy in the CMB maps; however, more work is needed to ascertain the source of the anomaly.
+Regardless, these map characteristics may have serious consequences for downstream computations and parameter estimation, and the related problems of Hubble and $\sigma_8$ tension.

 }